-In the present case, several parties had filed a joint opposition and paid only one opposition fee.
-Is this practice acceptable?
+In the present case, several parties had filed a joint opposition and had only paid a single opposition fee #8217; Is this practice acceptable?

-In a joint opposition, the common representative designated in accordance with the R100 CBE73 who must lodge the appeal (otherwise the board must consider that the appeal is not duly signed and must invite the common representative to sign it within a specified time).
+In a joint opposition, this is the common representative designated in accordance with the R100 CBE73 who must lodge the appeal (if not, the board must consider that the appeal is not duly signed and must invite the common representative to sign it within a given period).
 The unauthorized person who initially filed the appeal must be informed.
 If the former common representative no longer participates in the procedure, a new common representative must be appointed in accordance with the R100 CBE73 (points 14 and 20 of the reasons).

-If one of the co-opponents withdraws from the proceedings, the EPO must be informed by the common representative in order for this withdrawal to take effect (point 19 of the reasons).
+If one of the co-opponents withdraws from the procedure, the EPO must be informed by the common representative for this withdrawal to take effect (point 19 of the reasons).

 Chapter 67.
 G1 / 02 - Jurisdiction of officials